jeganlingam/dragon-copilot-extension-samples/README.md

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Add tests
+4. Add tests.
-5. Ensure all tests pass
+5. Ensure all tests pass.
-6. Submit a pull request
+6. Submit a pull request.

 ## 📄 License